(Collage by Marta Parszeniew)

 July 2014: Loses MEP seat

 In July, Griffin lost his MEP seat as the party returned to the wilderness.
-He stood down as chairman to stave off a vote of no confidence and was given the title of "honorary president" as a parting gift.
+He stood down as chairman to stave off a vote of no confidence and was given the title of "honorary president" as a sop.
+However, after Adam Walker took over, he seems to have found Griffin couldn’t downsize that easily.
 In his expulsion hearing, the ex-leader was accused of harassing staff, making physical threats, and bringing the party into disrepute, "deliberately trying to cause a crisis" and disobeying instructions.
-“Nick did not adjust well to being given the honorary title of President,” the new leader, Adam Walker, said after his expulsion this past week.
-“And it soon became obvious that he was unable to work as an equal member of the team, and alarmingly his behavior became more erratic and disruptive.”
+“Nick did not adjust well to being given the honorary title of President,” Walker said after his expulsion this week.
+“And it soon became obvious that he was unable to work as an equal member of the team and alarmingly his behaviour became more erratic and disruptive.”

 (Photo by Alex Cornish)